Frequently Asked Questions

 - Most acute conditions see marked improvement within just a few visits and may need treatment 2-3 times a week initially.
-Chronic conditions may take longer.
+Chronic conditions may take longer but need less frequent sessions.
 A general guide is that for each year you have had a problem, it will take about one month of weekly treatments for that issue to improve.
 As conditions improve, you can come in less often.

 - Do you take insurance?

-- I do bill insurance but I am not in network with any insurance companies at this time.
-If you have out of network acupuncture benefits I am happy to bill your insurance for you.
+- I do bill insurance.
+I am in network with and accept Blue Shield and Kaiser.
+If you have out of network acupuncture benefits on another plan I am happy to bill your insurance for you.
 You are also welcome to use your FSA/HSA (health savings) accounts to pay for treatments.